Dosing 101: 18g vs 20g Baskets – Which One to Use?

 Stock Breville Baskets

-Your included Breville baskets are functional but imprecise.
+The included baskets are functional but imprecise.
 Hole sizes vary, leading to uneven extraction.
-Fine for learning, but consider upgrading.
+Fine for learning, but worth upgrading eventually.

 VST Precision Baskets